NN-Project-2/Emotion-TTS-Emebddings/README.md

-## 7. Clustering for Emotion Cloning and Distance-Based Similarity
+## 6. Clustering for Emotion Cloning and Distance-Based Similarity
 To achieve high-fidelity emotion cloning, we utilize distance-based clustering to measure the similarity between emotional embeddings.
 We apply hierarchical clustering and K-means clustering on extracted emotion embeddings to group similar emotional states while preserving speaker identity.
 The similarity between a neutral speech sample and an emotional target is computed using cosine similarity and Euclidean distance in the embedding space.
 This ensures that cloned emotional speech retains the target emotion while maintaining the original speaker's characteristics.
 Additionally, a contrastive loss function is used to enhance intra-class clustering (same emotion) and increase inter-class separation (different emotions), further refining the accuracy of emotion cloning.

 <p align="center">
   <img src="Architecture/cluster.png" alt="EMOD Architecture" width=300>
 </p>

-## 8. Test Setup and Results
+## 7. Test Setup and Results

 This section describes the evaluation protocol used to assess the proposed emotional speech synthesis system, followed by a detailed analysis of quantitative and subjective results across multiple languages and speakers.
 The evaluation is designed to measure emotion correctness, speaker similarity, and perceptual naturalness under zero-shot and cross-lingual conditions.

 ---

-### 8.1 Test Setup
+### 7.1 Test Setup

-The model is evaluated using a combination of **automatic emotion recognition**, **embedding-based similarity analysis**, and **human subjective listening tests** to comprehensively validate emotional controllability and synthesis quality.
+The evaluation of the emotional speech synthesis system is designed to rigorously quantify emotion accuracy, speaker preservation, and perceptual naturalness across multiple languages and speakers.
+The testing protocol combines **objective SER-based classification**, **embedding similarity and clustering**, and **human perceptual ratings** to provide both technical and perceptual evidence of model performance.

-For **emotion correctness**, a pretrained **Speech Emotion Recognition (SER)** model is used to classify the synthesized speech into one of the target emotion categories.
-The predicted emotion labels are compared against the intended emotion to compute **classification accuracy (Cls.
-Acc.)**, ensuring that the emotional content encoded in the latent space is perceptually and acoustically distinguishable.
+For **emotion correctness**, a pretrained **Speech Emotion Recognition (SER) model, `wav2vec2-SER`**, is used to classify synthesized speech into one of the target emotion categories.
+The predicted labels are compared with the intended emotions to compute **classification accuracy (Cls.
+Acc.)**.
+This approach ensures that the emotional embeddings encode acoustically and perceptually distinguishable emotion features.
+The SER model provides a standardized, reproducible benchmark for emotion transfer in zero-shot and cross-lingual conditions.

-To evaluate **emotion similarity**, emotion embeddings extracted from synthesized speech are compared with embeddings from reference emotional speech using cosine similarity.
-This metric, reported as **Sim. (%)**, reflects how closely the generated emotional expression aligns with real emotional speech in the embedding space.
-Additionally, clustering analysis is performed on emotion embeddings to verify that synthesized samples group consistently with their corresponding emotion classes, demonstrating stable and separable emotional representations.
+To measure **emotion similarity**, embeddings are extracted from synthesized speech and compared against reference emotional speech embeddings using **cosine similarity**, reported as **Sim. (%)**.
+Clustering analysis is also performed on the embedding space to verify that synthesized samples group consistently with their corresponding emotion categories, confirming that the latent space is well-structured and that emotional distinctions are maintained across speakers and languages.

-For **subjective evaluation**, **Mean Opinion Score (MOS)** tests are conducted with human listeners.
-Participants rate samples on a 1–5 scale based on perceived naturalness, speaker similarity (for cloning), and emotional expressiveness.
-All audio samples are generated in a zero-shot setting, where target speakers and emotional intensities are unseen during training.
+For **speaker preservation and perceptual quality**, **Mean Opinion Score (MOS)** evaluations are conducted with human listeners.
+Participants rate the synthesized samples on a 1–5 scale in three categories: **naturalness**, **speaker similarity** (for cloning), and **emotional expressiveness**.
+All evaluation samples are generated under **zero-shot conditions**, with unseen speakers and unseen emotional intensities, to test cross-speaker and cross-lingual generalization.
+This combination of objective SER metrics, embedding analysis, and subjective listening ensures a comprehensive, technically rigorous assessment of the model's controllable emotional speech synthesis capabilities.

 ---

-### 8.2 Results Across Languages
+### 7.2 Results Across Languages

 The following table reports performance across four languages, measuring emotion embedding similarity (**Sim.**), SER-based emotion classification accuracy (**Cls.
 Acc.**), and perceptual naturalness (**MOS**).